xuancanhit99/hyper_ocr/docs/api_usage.md

-# 📄 API Documentation - OCR and Chat Services (Gemini & Grok)
+# 📄 API Documentation - OCR and Chat Services (Gemini, Grok, Cloud Vision)

-This document describes how to integrate and use the APIs provided by the OCR Gemini and OCR Grok Vision services.
+This document describes how to integrate and use the APIs provided by the OCR Gemini, OCR Grok Vision, and OCR Cloud Vision services.

 ## ℹ️ General Information